Share this Post

 Running to the finishing line: labor and afterlife

 Giving birth is the last piece of cake of pregnancy.
-Of course, every minute counts during labor just as every day counts for that 39 weeks of pregnancy.
+Of course, every minute counts during labor just as every day counts for those 39 weeks of running during pregnancy.
 But you have already come so far.
 This fact gives you faith and courage even though you cannot predict if things would happen exactly as you have wished for.

 For the past 39 weeks, I was running like a blind runner in the sense that I couldn’t see what was happening inside the womb.
 Each and every trimester – first, second, and third – has its own risk factors to take into account when I decided to continue running.
 Each day when I put on my running shoes, there was always the same question, ‘is it good for me and my baby?’.
 As discussed in my previous articles, more scientific research would help guiding pregnant runners more objectively.
 Yet, for the time being what I could do as a female trail runner was to listen to my body.
 I knew that my body has been trained well before pregnancy and I could possibly continue running under the changed and restricted circumstances.